What is ITE art?

 - The Association for Rural Culture and Education is one of the founders of the international European Outsider Art Association (EOA) network, and it remains an active member.

-- The Association for Rural Culture and Education has produced numerous ITE art exhibitions in collaboration with various art museums and cultural institutions across the world.
+- The Association for Rural Culture and Education has produced numerous ITE art exhibitions in collaboration with various art museums and cultural institutions across Finland and Europe.
 To organise these exhibitions, we have used data on artists that we have collected in ITE surveys as well as from the Association’s ITE art collection, which is held in the K.H.Renlund Museum in Kokkola.
 There have also been several exhibitions of international outsider art and contemporary folk art in Finland.

 Do you need background information about ITE art, artists, art environments, surveys, collections, publications, international networks or the 20 years of ITE activities?
 Would you like to collaborate with us?
 At the Association for Rural Culture and Education, ITE art content is coordinated by Raija Kallioinen, our Coordinator for Cultural Affairs.